swow/swow/README.md

 It may also prompt commands like:

-`/usr/bin/env php -n -d extension=/path/to/vendor/swow/swow/ext/modules/swow.so --ri swow`
+`/usr/bin/env php -d extension=/path/to/vendor/swow/swow/ext/modules/swow.so --ri swow`

 That is, the \*.so file is output to the vendor directory of your project, which means that the extension also has version control.
 You can specify different versions of Swow for each of your projects without using the same \*.so globally.